Glossary of Soap Making Terms

 Aromatherapy

-The use of selected fragrant substances to affect or alter a person's mood or behavior.
+The use of selected fragrant substances to affect or alter a person's mood or behaviour.

 Aromatic